 Alongside my private practice I have worked with mainstream charities e.g. Mind (adult and young people) and The Place 2 Be (a schools-based charity offering school-based counselling to primary and secondary age children).

-I currently work within three schools in Herts offering school-based counselling to pupils.
+I have worked within three schools in Hertfordshire offering school-based counselling to pupils.

 For three years I co-facilitated a programme in Hertfordshire for victims of domestic violence.